AFK-AlignedFamKernel/afk_monorepo/apps/mobile/README.md

 ## Mobile

-Joyboy Mobile folder in React-native with Expo.
+AFK Mobile folder in React-native with Expo.
 Pick a good first issue with the mobile labels, and let's contribute and keep building cool things in Open-source.

 ### Test